qmk/qmk_firmware/docs/faq_keymap.md

 # Keymap FAQ

 This page covers questions people often have about keymaps.
-If you haven't you should read [Keymap Overview](keymap) first.
+If you haven't already, you should read [Keymap Overview](keymap) first.

 ## What Keycodes Can I Use?